kristinemlarson/gnssrefl/README.md

 - <CODE>download_rinex onsa00swe 2020 150 0 -archive cddis</CODE> downloads the RINEX 3 data
 from the cddis archive on day of year 150 in 2020

 <code>download_orbits</code> downloads orbit files and stores them in $ORBITS.
-See -h for more information.
+The list of orbits
+we support changes regularly.
+Please see the [rinex2snr documentation](docs/rinex2snr.md).

 <code>ymd</code> translates year,month,day to day of year